SchoolOfCode/bootcamp-18-week-1-romeo-and-juligit-workshop_romeo-and-juligit/README.md

 -----------

-Two households, both alike in dignity, in fair Verona, where we lay our scene
+Two households, both alike in dignity, in fair Verona, where we lay our scene.